 3. Service under the Transportation Agreement shall be for a term of ________ years commencing on the in-service date of the Bison Pipeline Project.

-The Total Maximum Delivery Quantity (MDQ) of gas to be transported under the Shipper’s Transportation Agreement shall be _____ MMBtu per day.
+The Total Maximum Delivery Quantity (MDQ) of gas to be transported under the Shipper’s Transportation Agreement shall be _____ Dekatherms per day, as indicated in Schedule B.

 5. This Precedent Agreement obligating Transporter and Shipper to enter into the above-described Transportation Agreement and obligating Transporter to provide and Shipper to receive the proposed service is expressly subject to: